-B4RN is a community fibre network offering fibre to every home providing 1000 megabit (1 gigabit) futureproof connection for £30 a month.
+B4RN is a community fiber network offering fiber to every home, providing 1000 megabit (1 gigabit) futureproof connection for £30 a month.
 You do not have to buy shares to get a connection, but the more people who invest in this network the faster it will be built with the available funds.

 There is no hope for many of us in this area to get ‘superfast’ broadband so we are doing it ourselves.
 This is not a big company from ‘outside’ doing it, it is us, the rural people of Lancashire.